Gluten Free Ebola

 "Gluten Free Ebola" is the second episode in the eighteenth season of the American animated television series South Park.
 The 249th overall episode, it was written and directed by series co-creator Trey Parker.
 The episode premiered on Comedy Central in the United States on October 1, 2014.
-The episode lampoons the trend of the gluten-free diet lifestyle and the constant changes recommended to the Western pattern diet and the current food guide.
+The episode lampoons the trend of the gluten-free diet lifestyle and the constant changes recommended to the Western pattern diet and the then-current food guide.